lastmatchbureau/preview_generator_telegram_bot/README.md

 ## Requirements:
 1. Get your telegram chat id and add it to ".authorized" file
 2. Get your telegram bot token from https://t.me/BotFather and add it to "bot.py" file
+3. You need python3 on your computer
+4. You need git on your computer

 ## Run this bot locally on your Windows: